Blog > A Guide for Root & Soil Treatment

 Q2: Can I improve heavy clay soil?

-A: Yes, you can improve clay soil by adding organic matter such as compost and mulch.
-Additionally, gypsum can help break up clay particles and improve soil structure.
+A: Yes, you can make clay soil better by adding organic matter like compost and mulch.
+You can also use gypsum to break up the clay and improve how the soil holds together.

 Q3: What is the best time of year to improve soil health?

-A: Fall is an excellent time to add compost and mulch to your soil, as it allows organic matter to break down over winter.
-Spring is also suitable for incorporating amendments and preparing the soil for planting.
+A: Fall is a great time to add compost and mulch to your soil because it gives organic matter time to break down over the winter.
+Spring works well too for mixing in amendments and getting the soil ready for planting.

 More Articles by Apex Pros Plant Health Care